Identity pools (federated identities) authentication flow - Amazon Cognito

 GetOpenIdTokenForDeveloperIdentity

-The GetOpenIdTokenForDeveloperIdentity API replaces the use of GetId and GetOpenIdToken from the device when using developer authenticated identities.
-Because this API call is signed by your Amazon credentials, Amazon Cognito can trust that the user identifier supplied in the API call is valid.
-This replaces the token validation Amazon Cognito performs with external providers.
+The GetOpenIdTokenForDeveloperIdentity operation replaces the use of GetId and GetOpenIdToken from the device when using developer authenticated identities.
+Because your application signs requests to this API operation with Amazon credentials, Amazon Cognito trusts that the user identifier supplied in the request is valid.
+Developer authentication replaces the token validation that Amazon Cognito performs with external providers.

 The response to a GetOpenIdTokenForDeveloperIdentity API request is a token that Amazon Cognito generates.
 You can submit this token as the WebIdentityToken parameter in an AssumeRoleWithWebIdentity request.